GooseMod/OpenAsar/faq.md

 The main speed increase (default options) is mostly accidental / coincidental (not intended) as it is mostly a side effect of rewriting it.

 ### How is this so small?
 Compared to Discord's original, OpenAsar is <2% of the size.
 This is because when rewriting we remove NPM dependencies with our own custom code for more performance and efficiency.
-These are replaced with custom polyfills (compatible replacements).

 ### What is Quickstart?
 Quickstart "skips" a few Discord features like the splash screen and waiting for updates in favour of speed.
 It is currently experimental and not fully recommended for normal use.